“The most important tool you have on a résumé is language.”

 Cover letters should accomplish the following:

 - Get the attention of the prospective employer in 3-4 paragraphs – be succinct!

-- Set you apart from any possible competition by showing your unique voice, attention to detail and knowledge of the company.
+- Set you apart from any possible competition by showing your unique voice, writing ability, attention to detail and knowledge of the company.

 - Identify the position you are interested in and how you learned about the position or company.

 - Answer the employers question of “Why is this person interested in this particular job at this particular company?”